 Here’s a look at the average costs for filing:

-Further, a bankruptcy stays on your record for seven to 10 years, which can make it hard to get approved for credit, get a job, get good rates on insurance, etc.
+Further, a bankruptcy stays on your record for seven to 10 years.
+It can make it hard to qualify for credit, get a job, get good rates on insurance, etc.

 It should be a last resort when all other avenues have been exhausted.